-- 1 as determined by the department, and the district does not receive - 2 funding under section 22d(2), the district's membership is - 3 considered to be the membership figure calculated under this - 4 subdivision.
-If a district educates and counts in its membership - 5 pupils in grades 9 to 12 who reside in a contiguous district that - 6 does not operate grades 9 to 12 and if 1 or both of the affected - 7 districts request the department to use the determination allowed - 8 under this sentence, the department shall include the square - 9 mileage of both districts in determining the number of pupils per - 10 square mile for each of the districts for the purposes of this - 11 subdivision.
-If a district has established a community engagement - 12 advisory committee in partnership with the department of treasury, - 13 is required to submit a deficit elimination plan or an enhanced - 14 deficit elimination plan under section 1220 of the revised school - 15 code, MCL 380.1220, and is located in a city with a population - 16 between 9,000 and 11,000, as determined by the department, that is - in a county with a population between 150,000 and 160,000, as - 18 determined by the department, the district's membership is - 19 considered to be the membership figure calculated under this - 20 subdivision.
-The membership figure calculated under this - 21 subdivision is the greater of the following: - 22 (i) The average of the district's membership for the 3-fiscal- - 23 year period ending with that fiscal year, calculated by adding the - 24 district's actual membership for each of those 3 fiscal years, as - 25 otherwise calculated under this subsection, and dividing the sum of - 26 those 3 membership figures by 3. - 27 (ii) The district's actual membership for that fiscal year as - 28 otherwise calculated under this subsection. - 29 (y) Full-time equated memberships for special education pupils
+17 (w) For a public school academy that has been in operation for 18 at least 2 years and that suspended operations for at least 1 19 semester and is resuming operations, membership is the sum of the product of .90 times the number of full-time equated pupils in 20 grades K to 12 actually enrolled and in regular daily attendance on 21 22 the first pupil membership count day or supplemental count day, 23 whichever is first, occurring after operations resume, plus the 24 product of .10 times the final audited count from the most recent 25 pupil membership count day or supplemental count day that occurred before suspending operations, as determined by the superintendent.
+26 as determined by the department, and the district does not receive 1 funding under section 22d(2), the district's membership is 2 considered to be the membership figure calculated under this 3 subdivision.
+If a district educates and counts in its membership 4 5 pupils in grades 9 to 12 who reside in a contiguous district that 6 does not operate grades 9 to 12 and if 1 or both of the affected 7 districts request the department to use the determination allowed 8 under this sentence, the department shall include the square 9 mileage of both districts in determining the number of pupils per 10 square mile for each of the districts for the purposes of this 11 subdivision.
+If a district has established a community engagement 12 advisory committee in partnership with the department of treasury, is required to submit a deficit elimination plan or an enhanced 13 14 deficit elimination plan under section 1220 of the revised school 15 code, MCL 380.1220, and is located in a city with a population 16 between 9,000 and 11,000, as determined by the department, that is in a county with a population between 150,000 and 160,000, as 17 determined by the department, the district's membership is 18 considered to be the membership figure calculated under this 19 20 subdivision.
+The membership figure calculated under this subdivision is the greater of the following: 21

+27 (x) If a district's membership for a particular fiscal year, 28 as otherwise calculated under this subsection, would be less than 29 1,550 pupils, the district has 4.5 or fewer pupils per square mile,

+(i) The average of the district's membership for the 3-fiscalyear period ending with that fiscal year, calculated by adding the district's actual membership for each of those 3 fiscal years, as otherwise calculated under this subsection, and dividing the sum of those 3 membership figures by 3.

+27 (ii) The district's actual membership for that fiscal year as28 otherwise calculated under this subsection.